Chef Curtis Duffy & Team

-Curtis Duffy is a three-Michelin-starred chef, earning that recognition four straight years from 2015 to 2018.
-Chef’s latest restaurant, Ever, is his creative obsession.
+Curtis Duffy is a world renowned, Michelin-starred chef, and his new restaurant, Ever, is his creative obsession.

 Duffy sits on the advisory board of the Auguste Escoffier School of Culinary Arts, where a $25,000 scholarship in his name is awarded.
-Duffy’s charitable efforts include volunteering and serving as chef chair for the Grand Chefs Gala, a fundraiser for the Greater Illinois Cystic Fibrosis Foundation.
+Duffy’s charitable efforts have included volunteering and serving as chef chair for the Grand Chefs Gala, a fundraiser for the Greater Illinois Cystic Fibrosis Foundation.

 Duffy’s culinary and philanthropic efforts led to his induction into the prestigious Disciples d’Escoffier International.

 Director of Operations and Owner

 Michael Muser is a 30-year veteran of the restaurant industry and an accomplished sommelier.
-Food and Wine Magazine named him a Sommelier of the Year in 2014, and Muser worked side-by-side with Chef Curtis Duffy during the four consecutive years he earned three Michelin stars (2015-2018).
+Food and Wine Magazine named him a Sommelier of the Year in 2014, and Muser worked side-by-side with Chef Curtis Duffy during the years he earned two and three Michelin stars at Avenues and Grace in Chicago.

 Muser’s attention to detail is relentless and exacting.
 His motto: “This is not what you do.
 This is a representation of who you are.”
 His past restaurants have earned numerous accolades, including Forbes Travel Guide’s Five-Star rating and AAA’s Five-Diamond rating, as well as the Michelin stars.

-Muser hosts the annual Jean Banchet Awards and has lent his support and talents to the Grand Chef’s Gala, both of which benefit the Cystic Fibrosis Foundation of Greater Illinois.
+Muser has hosted the annual Jean Banchet Awards and lent his support and talents to the Grand Chef’s Gala, both of which benefited the Cystic Fibrosis Foundation of Greater Illinois.

 Chef de Cuisine

-Selk most recently was executive sous chef at three-Michelin-starred Atelier Crenn in San Francisco.
-Before that he worked under Duffy as sous chef at three-Michelin-starred Grace from August 2013 until its closing in December 2017.
+Before joining Ever, Selk was executive sous chef at three-Michelin-starred Atelier Crenn in San Francisco.
+Before that, he worked under Chef Duffy as sous chef at three-Michelin-starred Grace from August 2013 until it closed in December 2017.
 Prior to that, he was chef de partie at three-Michelin-starred Alinea.